tc39/proposal-signals/README.md

 This document outlines the goals of a standard JavaScript Signal proposal and a minimal API, with the intention of bringing Signals as a TC39 proposal in the future.
 The effort here is driven by authors and maintainers of related frameworks and libraries in JavaScript, with a focus on developing significant experience using shared JavaScript libraries to refine the proposal prior to standardization.

+The plan for this proposal is to do significant early prototyping, including integration into several frameworks, before advancing beyond Stage 1.
+We are only interested in standardizing Signals if they are suitable for use in practice in multiple frameworks, and provide real benefits over framework-provided signals.
+We hope that significant early prototyping will give us this information.
+See "Status and development plan" below for more details.

 ## Background: Why Signals?

 To develop a complicated user interface (UI), JavaScript application developers need to store, compute, invalidate, sync, and push state to the application's view layer in an efficient way.
 UIs commonly involve more than just managing simple values, but often involve rendering computed state which is dependent on a complex tree of other values or state that is also computed itself.
 The goal of Signals is to provide infrastructure for managing such application state so developers can focus on business logic rather than these repetitive details.